bnf/giddyup/README.md

 "Configuration", below).

 It is looking for files or directories that match the name of the hook (`start`, `stop`, etc).
-If there is a file named after the hook, and it is executable, then that file is executed.
-If, on the other hand, there is a directory named after the hook, then all executable files in that directory are executed, in the lexical order of the names of the files.
+If there is a file named after the hook, then that file is exceuted by sourcing it.
+If, on the other hand, there is a directory named after the hook, then all files in that directory are executed, in the lexical order of the names of the files.

-If you really, *really* need to be able to run hook files that aren't already executable (I don't know why; git stores executable bits just fine) then you can set the `autochmodhooks` config variable; this will have the effect of making *every* file in your hook directories (if you're using them) a hook script.
-So don't combine this config option with a `README`...

-Each hook script is run as a separate process, and as such cannot effect the environment or working directory of giddyup itself or any other hook script.

 ## Hook environment